- The 2021 IEEE Autonomous Driving AI Test Challenge

 2. Attend challenge training sessions

--- A (written) simulation test report, which documents the generated test scenario scripting methods, and problem findings.
+- A simulation test report, which reports generated test scenarios in classes and scripting methods, and problem findings.

 5. Final challenge demo and evaluation for selected final teams (for the selected final teams).